New York Golf Cart Laws (2026)

 Are golf carts street legal in New York?

-Not ordinary golf carts – New York does not allow unregistered golf carts on public roads.
+Not standard golf carts – New York does not allow unregistered golf carts on public roads.
 Only Low-Speed Vehicles that meet strict criteria are street-legal.
-These LSVs are often golf-cart-like, but they must be registered, insured, and equipped to DMV standards.
-Essentially, unless your “golf cart” has been manufactured or modified to LSV specifications and registered with NY plates, it is not legal for road use.
+These LSVs are often golf-cart-like, but they must be certified, DMV-approved, registered, insured, and equipped to DMV standards.
+A plain cart without the required LSV certification and New York registration is not legal for road use.

 Do you need a New York driver's license to drive a golf cart?